lammps/lammps/doc/src/pair_mliap.rst

 and chem variants.
 Work is currently underway to extend the interface to handle neural network energy models, and it is also straightforward to add new descriptor styles.
+In order to train a model, it is useful to know the gradient or derivative of energy, force, and stress w.r.t. model parameters.
+This information can be accessed using the related :doc:`compute mliap <compute_mliap>` command.

 The pair_style *mliap* command must be followed by two keywords *model* and *descriptor* in either order.
 A single